cloudify-cosmo/cloudify-nsx-plugin/README.md

 **Relationships:**

-* `cloudify.nsx.relationships.contained_in`:

-    Derived From: cloudify.relationships.contained_in

-    Provided ability for set security_group_id from parent node.
+* `cloudify.nsx.relationships.contained_in`: Provided ability for set security_group_id from parent node.
+Derived from: `cloudify.relationships.contained_in`

 **Examples:**